IS2AI/IMUWiFine/README.md

 # IMUWiFine

-Indoor localization based on IMU and WiFi Signals.
-The project aims to enhance the [WiFi based indoor localization](https://ieeexplore.ieee.org/document/9382623) with the signals from Inertial Measurement Units built-in in smartphones.
-The detailed explanation can be found on paper []().
+This repository contains the source code for "End-to-End Sequential Indoor Localization Using Smartphone Inertial Sensors and WiFi" paper.

+The source code implements the end-to-end sequential indoor localization architecture based on the stack of ReLU, LSTM, and regression layers.
+Proposed indoor localization architecture takes in WiFi received signal strength indicators (RSSI) and inertial mearurement unit (IMU) readings, and outputs estimated (*x*,*y*,*z*) position.
+The detailed description of the architecture is given in the paper.

 # Setup and Requirements

-Our models are developed using the Pytorch framework, please be sure to install the framework from official [Pytorch](https://pytorch.org/) page.
+Our code is based on PyTorch framework, please make sure to install the framework from the official [Pytorch](https://pytorch.org/) page.

 # Downloading the Dataset

 The dataset can be downloaded from [ISSAI](https://issai.nu.edu.kz/imuwifine).
 The dataset consists of `train`, `test` and `validation` folders.
-The path to the downloaded folders should be specified in `train.py`
+The paths to the downloaded folders should be specified in `train.py`

 ```python
   train_data_path = 'path to train folder'